Atlanta White Collar Crimes Attorney

 Money Laundering—this is the process of hiding illegally obtained money, perhaps obtained through drug sales or other illegal transactions.
 In some cases, money laundering is dealt with federally if a bank is involved.
 It can carry a sentence of up to 20 years in prison.

-Work with Our Experienced Atlanta White Collar Crimes Attorneys
+Work with a Dedicated White Collar Crimes Lawyer in Atlanta

 If you have been accused of a white collar crime, you need an experienced attorney by your side.
 The attorneys at Abt Law Firm, LLC have over 24 years of experience helping the people accused of white collar crimes in Atlanta.
-We have successfully handled over 2,500 cases and over 100 jury trials.
+We have successfully handled over 3000 cases and over 100 jury trials.
 We have the knowledge and experience needed to get you the best possible results for your case.
-Don’t hesitate, and contact our experienced Atlanta white collar crimes lawyers today for a free consultation: (678) 582-2272!